-In this blog, I discuss why it's so important to use SMART goals and make sure the goals are specific to your individual needs.
+In this blog, I discuss why it's so important to use SMART goals and what steps to take to ensure they're implemented.

 It's sometimes tempting to look around at others who you consider to be successful and and try to model your goals after theirs.
 But setting goals that are dialed in with your life's journey is vital to your success.